mtau6190-dot/Configuring-On-premises-Active-Directory-within-Azure-VMs/README.md

 <h2>High-Level Deployment and Configuration Steps</h2>

-- Step 1 - Setup Domain Controller in Azure Environment<br/>
+- Step 1 - Prepared the Active Directory Infrastructure in Azure Environment<br/>
 - 1.1 - Created a Resource Group in Azure & named it "AD-Lab"
   <img width="1912" height="676" alt="image" src="https://github.com/user-attachments/assets/b662c551-3f43-49a1-928f-78d9c11913fb" />
 A resource group is like a container that holds related resources (VMs, networks, storage, etc.) for a project.
 It is easier to organize, secure, manage, and clean up.